 By Abigail Sokolsky || Layout Assistant

 This past week the F&M Dance Company performed in works by Lori Belilove/Isadora Duncan, Jennifer Conley, Megan Curet, Martha Graham, Elba Hevia y Vaca, and Pamela Vail in the 2017 Fall Dance Concert.
+It was a treat for all the folk music lovers.
 Before the curtain opened, the performance was dedicated to Professor Lynn Matluck Brooks for her accomplishments throughout her career at F&M as well as her assistance with the creation of two of the dances: Pandora and the Furies and Panorama.

 Professor Brooks has been a professor at F&M since the founding of the F&M Dance Program in 1984 and will be retiring in the following year.